 Police officer kills himself, 9th NYPD suicide this year

-NEW YORK (AP) — Authorities say an off-duty veteran New York city police officer has killed himself, becoming the ninth police officer to die by suicide this year.
+NEW YORK (AP) — An off-duty veteran New York city police officer killed himself on Wednesday, becoming the ninth police officer to die by suicide this year, authorities said.

 The tragedy comes just one day after another off-duty police officer fatally shot himself at his home in Yonkers.